reub-the-cube/auction-sniper/blog_notes.md

 Typo resolved and decisions in the past, I get back to the task in hand and the auction server can receive the sniper's message which declares they're joining the item's auction.
 I need to handle the message to store the sniper's username, so I can send the message back when the auction closes.

 I don't see the value in the naming of `HasReceivedAJoinRequestFromSniper`.
-The method doesn't do what it says because it doesn't check for a join request specifically, or that it's from sniper.
-In the real world, the auction wouldn't have an idea of who the send it, so I find this misleading.
+The method doesn't do what it says because it doesn't check for a join request specifically, or that it's from sniper, so I find this misleading.
 I think `HasBeenJoined` is a better name for the test, and showing intent to the user.
 I'm also not a huge fan of assertions outside of the test specifically (although this assertion is done in the framework, in `FakeAuctionServer`).
 ```
 auction.HasBeenJoined().Should().Be(true);
 ```